mohmiim/MLIntroduction/session-1/README.md

 ```
 We do not need to change anything else.
 Rerun the training step and check what do you get.

-Unlike the last run, now we see that the loss value is going down and if we plot the results we have a much better approximation.
+Unlike the last run, the loss value is going down, and if we plot the results, we have a much better approximation.

 <img src="images/good_approx.png"  height="300">